CiscoDevNet/roomdevices-macros-samples/README.md

 | Customer Satisfaction | Want to add a survey at the end of a call?
 This macro does this for you |
 | SX80 GPIO | See how to get the SX80 codec to perform some actions when triggering a change on the built in GPIO.
 Add an one-button-to-dial button on the wall. |
 | Video Compositing | TC Console is no longer supported on CE firmware.
 But with Macros and In-Room controls and APIs you have more options and flexibility than ever. |
+|  Custom Dial Pad  |  Add a custom 10-digit Dial Pad to your Touch 10

 ## Requirements